-Visiting Professor of Theatre, Communication and the Arts
+Visiting Professor of Theatre, English and Communication Arts

 M.F.A., Acting, Regent University

 B.A., Interpretative Speech, Bob Jones University

 Introduction to Theatre

 Movement Techniques for the Actor, the Role of Theatre in the Local Community

 Theatre is a uniquely powerful art form.
 It confronts its audience with the combined powers of several other art forms and adds to them the dynamism of living, thinking, feeling human beings making themselves publicly vulnerable.
 When practiced skillfully, it has the power to touch, hammer, and even revolutionize hearts.
 Little wonder it has often been considered dangerous.
 But this is no cause for anyone—particularly the Christian—to avoid it.
 On the contrary, audience members and participants must actively engage theatre (and the related art of film).
 To do so, they must understand how the art has developed and functions so that they can handle its power responsibly.

 That said, there are moral aspects of theatre that are difficult to navigate.
 In the classroom, they should be addressed thoughtfully and examined carefully in the true, revealing light of Scripture.
 As each student thinks and raises questions, it is imperative that both teachers and fellow students meet their thoughts with grace, kindness, and a challenge to continually dig deeper.
 Likewise, as they grow in their skills and seek to practice them in educational, community, and professional settings, their teachers must both encourage them to pursue their passion and hold themselves to high professional and moral (Biblical) standards.